womyo/womyo/README.md

 - 👋 Hi, I’m @womyo
-- 👀 I’m interested in Web Backend Programming
+- 👀 I’m interested in IOS App Programming
-- 🌱 I’m using SpringBoot, Nest.js
+- 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...